Many with Migraines Unhappy with Treatments and Struggle to Fight Stigma

 By Editorial Team

-Migraine in America 2016, a national survey by Health Union of more than 3,900 individuals experiencing migraines, reveals that patients have numerous treatment options, but are often dissatisfied with results.
+Migraine in America 2016, a syndicated research study by Health Union of more than 3,900 individuals experiencing migraines, reveals that patients have numerous treatment options, but are often dissatisfied with results.
 A summary infographic is also available.
 Many reported difficulty receiving a diagnosis, particularly when young.
 In addition, respondents noted feeling isolated and stigmatized due to the condition.

 Migraines are a genetic neurological disease, characterized by severe head pain often accompanied by other symptoms, such as nausea, vomiting, difficulty speaking, numbness or tingling, and sensitivity to light and sound.
 Migraines are quite different from regular headaches.
 Besides their debilitating nature, they can often last at least four hours or even days.
 About 37 million people in the U.S. have migraines, with the World Health Organization estimating they affect 18% of women and 7% of men in the U.S.